Negative raising: Wh- islands

 This can be explained by the wh- word how undergoing movement first, filling the space in spec CP.
 Once this happens, negation can no longer participate in cyclic movement by stopping in spec CP before moving to the host NM in the main clause.
 The resulting violation of cyclic movement gives us the ungrammatical sentence.

 Negative raising in other languages

 Aside from English, negative raising has been an apparent phenomenon in a variety of languages:

 Modern Greek

 Negative raising works similar to English in Modern Greek but there appears to be clearer evidence of its existence in the language.

-This is evidenced in the usage of negative polarity items and the usage of ακόμα (akóma) (the time αdverb) in this language.
+This is evidenced in the usage of negative polarity items and the usage of ακόμα (akóma) (the time adverb) in this language.

 akόma (the time adverb)

 When the adverb akόma (translated as "yet" or "still" in English) is paired with a verb in the aorist, the negation δεν (den) makes the clause grammatical (e.g. δεν _{aorist} αkόmα) as it imperfectivises it.
 This clause cannot stand as an independent clause if the negation is not present, showing that the pair appear together in the same context (for it to be grammatical, another verb form would have to be used).
 However, when the ungrammatical clause (e.g. * _{aorist} αkόmα) is embedded in a matrix clause, a negation appears before a "Neg-raiser" verb that is located in the higher clause - suggesting that the negation was moved from the embedded clause into the matrix clause.